-1. The first step of a JSA involves selecting the jobs to be analyzed.
 This might mean omitting less dangerous jobs from a complete analysis dude to practical constraints while prioritizing others.
 Are there jobs that now don’t need to be analyzed, because they can no longer be done?
-With the new threats caused by COVID-19, it’s important to reassess which jobs now have an increased severity and potential of exposure to hazards and allocating resources to address and prevent those hazards.
+With the new threats caused by COVID-19, it’s important to reassess which jobs now have increased severity and potential of exposure to hazards and allocate resources to address and prevent those hazards.

-3. We then need to identify potential hazards.
 This step will vary depending on the job even though the risks associated with COVID-19 are universal.
-We not only need to recognize the severity of these new risks but also shine a light on every corner of the workplace to identify exactly where these new risks are present and where they are most dangerous – and who they are most dangerous to.
+We not only need to recognize the severity of these new risks but also shine a light on every corner of the workplace to identify exactly where these new risks are present and where they are most dangerous – and to who they are most dangerous.
 Doing this will help you know exactly what plans to take and what equipment to secure in the next step.

-4. For the last step of determining preventive measures, we can look to our government institutions and medical experts as they have laid out a series of guidelines on the practical measures that can be taken to prevent the spread of COVID-19.
-The general practices that apply to all workplace environments include: Pre-screening and then regularly monitoring employees for symptoms, wearing a mask, social distancing, disinfecting and cleaning works spaces, and sending sick people home immediately.
+Finally, we can look to our government institutions and medical experts as they have laid out a series of guidelines on the practical measures that can be taken to prevent the spread of COVID-19.
+The general practices that apply to all work environments include: Pre-screening and then regularly monitoring employees for symptoms, wearing a mask, social distancing, disinfecting and cleaning works spaces, and sending sick people home immediately.
 After ensuring these practices are followed closely, you should assess if there are any other preventative measures specific to the job and component tasks that can be applied to assure the safety of your employees.